AkashDas253/Tutorial_Django/lessons/cbv_generic_modelview/readme.md

 | `raise_exception`     | Used with `LoginRequiredMixin` to raise an exception if the user is not logged in.       | `raise_exception = True`                              |

 ---

-### **Summary**
-Django’s **generic model views** (Create, Update, Delete, List, Detail) provide the building blocks for interacting with your model data in a structured and DRY (Don’t Repeat Yourself) manner.
-The attributes listed above allow for customization and extension of these views to suit specific application needs.
-Whether you’re handling form submissions, displaying object details, or listing a collection of objects, these attributes give you the flexibility to manage your model data easily.